League One set for 'most exciting' final day

 "We have to approach it like any other game and get the game won.
 What is different is the magnitude behind it, what we can achieve."

-Sixth-placed Plymouth have failed to win in their past four, though three of those games were against Wycombe, Sunderland and Wigan.
+Sixth-place Plymouth have failed to win in their past four, though three of those games were against Wycombe, Sunderland and Wigan.

-That being so, the Pilgrims could do probably without a home game against promotion-chasing MK Dons on the last day.
+That being so, the Pilgrims could probably do without a home game against promotion-chasing MK Dons on the last day.
 Nonetheless, boss Steven Schumacher is in a positive mood.

 "It's going to be great.
 There's so much riding on it for so many teams in League One, so it should be an exciting day," he told BBC Radio Devon.